datacharmer/mysql-replication-samples/README.md

 * multi_source.sh can create bith a FAN-IN or ALL-MASTERS topology using both MySQL 5.7 or MariaDB 10
 * test_multi_source_replication.sh tests the fan-in scenario
 * test_all_masters_replication.sh tests the all_masters scenario
+* common.sh a collection of useful routines
+* set_star_topology.sh Creates a star topology
+* star-change-hub.sh A proof-of-concept script that replaces the hub in a star topology
+* set-hybrid.sh A proof-of-concept script that installs a hybrid topology
+* parallel_replication/* Set of scripts to test parallel replication

 ### VARIABLES